Shippable/docs/sources/release/single-component.md

 The scenario in our sample project covers the following steps:

-- Set up your CI workflow which pushes a Docker image to Docker Hub
+- Set up your CI workflow, which pushes a Docker image to Docker Hub.
 - Every time the image is updated, a [**manifest** job](/platform/workflow/job/manifest/) updates the manifest.
-- The **release job** will version your manifest with [semantic versioning](http://semver.org/)
+- The **release job** will version your manifest with [semantic versioning](http://semver.org/).
 - This will trigger a **deploy** job which will deploy your versioned component to a target endpoint of your choice.
 [Read more on deployments](/deploy/why-deploy/).